Ever noticed how hard it is to sell just one widget on Etsy?

 According to Wired, in 2015 Etsy was “the fifth most-visited marketplace site in the US, after Amazon, eBay, Walmart and Best Buy.”
 Note the operative term here is “most-visited.”
 Not “most transactional.”

 The National Retail Federation’s Top 100 Retailers of 2018 didn’t even include Etsy.

 Shocker!
 In 2017 Etsy laid off 230 workers (22% of its staff) and stopped buying ads so the newly installed CEO and board chair could afford new furniture.
 Ever since, something’s always fakakta at Etsy.
-Throughout October 2018, checkout, login, and PayPal integration were all broken.
-In response to what was apparently a security problem, Etsy forced members to sign in through Facebook or confront five blurry captcha pages.
+Login and checkout are frequently broken.
+A security issue in 2018 forced Etsy members to sign in through Facebook or confront five blurry captcha pages.
 Then came the February 2019 robbery.

 A far better use of what little staff Etsy has left would be to enable sellers to block customers who defraud or harass them, because after 13 years there’s still no way to do that or call Etsy for help.
 Got a problem with your Etsy bill?
 Neener neener!
 Etsy customer service is the internet equivalent of when your dog sticks his head in a bucket and thinks no one can see him.

 Rolling blackouts, list throttling, broken search, dumb buy suggestions, fake buyers, fake AI, phony services… Is it really impossible to profit by just, I don’t know, LETTING 33.4 MILLION PEOPLE BUY WHAT THEY CAME TO FIND?

 That there’s some sick, twisted shit, my friends.

 If Etsy cheated you in a demonstrable way, FFS please report it.